Advancing policy, economic, and technological solutions that support sustainable water systems and water use behavior in California.

 Another stream of research supporting household access attempts to quantify the under-examined relationship between water security and socioeconomic disadvantage in U.S. mobile home parks, which represent a substantial proportion of the national and state housing stock.
 The first results of a national analysis have been published in Housing Policy Debate and covered on National Public Radio's Marketplace show.
 A follow-on study focusing on the scope of the problem in California, and viable policy responses, is in development.

-In the international context, Dr. Pierce is overseeing the work of four undergraduate students who are evaluating water, sanitation, and hygiene (WASH) projects in rural Uganda, in collaboration with local NGO Mpoma and GlobeMed.
+In the international context, Dr. Pierce is overseeing the work of four undergraduate students who evaluated a water, sanitation and hygiene (WASH) intervention in rural Uganda, in collaboration with local NGO Mpoma and GlobeMed.

 Providing analytical tools to identify water system vulnerabilities and support opportunities

 The second stream of our work provides comprehensive drinking water system assessment, both for state policy makers to target disadvantaged community needs and for